robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

     # Specify the modifier as a name.
 Run every third test, starting from the second.
     robot --prerunmodifier SelectEveryXthTest:3:1 tests.robot

-.. note:: Argument conversion based on type hints like `x: int` in the above
-          example is new in Robot Framework 4.0 and requires Python 3.

 Example: Exclude tests by name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~